How basic budgeting tips saved me from going broke

-In my case, I need to complete a 3-month internship next summer as part of my degree.
+In my case, I need to complete a 3-month internship this summer as part of my degree.
 That means a minimum of 3 months where I won’t be bringing in much money—a huge red flag if you aren’t sitting on a pile of gold.
-I drastically underestimated the impact that this will have on my finances until now.
+I had drastically underestimated the impact that this would have on my finances.
 This is something I need to plan for.
 If I hadn’t made a budget, it might have snuck up on me.

 I am now laser-focused on my 2 main priorities: controlling my spending and making sure my current savings stretch as far as they can.